-- Application fee to Drexel University will be waived.
+- Application fee to Temple University will be waived.

-- Informational meetings with Drexel University staff at Drexel University's campus and Community College of Philadelphia's Main Campus for assistance in matriculating to Drexel University.
+- Informational meetings with Temple University staff at Temple University's campus and Community College of Philadelphia main campus for assistance in matriculating to Temple University.

 Scholarships and Financial Aid

-Transfer students will be awarded financial aid on the same basis as all Drexel University students and will have equal access to all state and federal financial aid programs.
+Transfer students will be awarded Financial Aid on the same basis as all Temple University students and will have equal access to all state and federal financial aid programs.

 For information concerning transfer please schedule an appointment to visit a Community College of Philadelphia academic advisor or counselor.
 Students are also welcome to contact the transfer institution directly.